 Rose Martin (PhD, Dance Studies) is Associate Professor of Arts Education with a focus on multiculturalism, at the Norwegian University of Science and Technology (NTNU).
 Rose also holds supervisory, international advisor, or visiting professor roles at University of Auckland, Nanyang Academy of Fine Arts, and Chengdu University.
 Her research interests include dance education, dance ethnography, dance in postcolonial contexts, and dance and politics.

-Sofia Jusslin is Doctoral Candidate in Educational Sciences at Åbo Akademi University, Finland.
-In her thesis (defense 12/2020), she collaborated with a dance artist and two teachers to develop teaching pedagogies that integrate creative dance in literacy education.
-Her research interests include dance integration and embodied learning in school and teacher education, embodied perspectives on reading and writing, and transdisciplinary approaches to dance focusing especially on combining dance and poetry.
+Sofia Jusslin (Dr. of Education) is Postdoctoral Researcher in Education at Åbo Akademi University, Finland.
+In her doctoral thesis (2020), she collaborated with a dance artist and two teachers to develop teaching pedagogies that integrate creative dance in literacy education.
+Her research interests include post-philosophical perspectives on literacy and language education, dance integration and embodied learning in school and teacher education, as well as transdisciplinary approaches to dance focusing especially on combining dance with literacy, literature, and language.

 International Advisory Board

 Anna Duberg has a PhD in health sciences and is a registered physiotherapist in child and adolescent psychiatry.
 She is a research supervisor at University Healthcare Research Center, Örebro, Sweden.
 Her research interests include dance to reduce stress and functional abdominal pain, child and adolescent health and intervention studies in dance.

 Kristine Høeg Karlsen holds a PhD in educational science from the University of Oslo in Norway, and is currently Associate Professor at the Faculty of Education at Østfold University College.
 Her research interests include cross-disciplinarily teaching, student active learning approaches, assessment and feedback, and aesthetic approaches to learning and dance pedagogy.